 On June 25, 2021, Prime signed a Securitization Agreement with Equinor and Chevron, whereby Equinor agreed to pay a security deposit to the two other partners to secure future payments due under that Securitization Agreement, pending a comprehensive resolution being reached among all unit parties in respect of the tract participation in the Agbami field.
 In accordance with the Securitization Agreement, on June 29, 2021 Prime received from Equinor its portion of the security deposit in the form of a cash payment of \$305 million.
-A provision has been recorded to reflect the mechanism pursuant to which any such imbalance payments due from Equinor to Prime under the terms of any future agreement among the Agbami parties will be set-off against this security deposit.
-The parties will continue ongoing discussions in an attempt to seek final resolution of the formal redetermination of the Agbami tract participation
+A provision has been recorded within Prime to reflect the mechanism pursuant to which any such imbalance payments due from Equinor to Prime under the terms of any future agreement among the Agbami parties will be set-off against this security deposit.
+The parties will continue ongoing discussions in an attempt to seek final resolution of the formal redetermination of the Agbami tract participation.

 Under the Prime Sale and Purchase Agreement completed on January 14, 2020, a deferred payment of \$118.0 million, subject to adjustment, may be due to the seller contingent upon the timing and ultimate OML 127 tract participation in the Agbami field.
 The signing of the Securitization Agreement by Prime has led to the Company reassessing its view of the likelihood of making a contingent consideration payment to the seller.
-The signing of the Securitization Agreement by Prime has led to the company reassessing its view of the likelihood of making a contingent consideration payment to the seller.
 The signing of the Securitization Agreement by Prime does not constitute a redetermination of the tract participation, therefore does not trigger the payment of a contingent consideration under the Sale and Purchase Agreement but, at the Company's discretion, could trigger discussions with the seller.
 The outcome of this process is uncertain.
-The Company has therefore recorded \$32.0 million as contingent consideration as the best estimate of the most likely outcome and increases the Company's investment in Prime.
+The Company has therefore recorded \$32.0 million as contingent consideration as the best estimate of the most likely outcome and increased the Company's investment in Prime.

-The following tables summarizes Prime's financial information for the three and six months ended June 30, 2021.
+The following tables summarizes Prime's financial information for the three and nine months ended September 30, 2021.
 The information is based on unaudited financial information.

-June 30, December 31, 2021 2020 Other current assets 217,155 170,152 Cash and cash equivalents included in current assets 585,521 231,355 Non-current assets (1) 3,522,093 3,703,130 Other current liabilities (117,891) (100,448) Loans and borrowings included in current liabilities (469,781) (492,343) Financial liabilities included in current liabilities (6,652) (5,349) Other non-current liabilities (557,893) (263,505) Loans and borrowings included in non-current liabilities (643,971) (809,067) Deferred income tax liabilities included in non-current liabilities (1,299,144) (1,311,321) Net assets of Prime 1,229,438 1,122,604 Percentage ownership 50% 50% Proportionate share of Prime's net assets 614,718 561,302
+September 30, December 31, 2021 2020 Other current assets 278,817 170,152 Cash and cash equivalents included in current assets 489,706 231,355 Non-current assets (1) 3,498,882 3,703,130 Other current liabilities (222,425) (100,448) Loans and borrowings included in current liabilities (569,686) (492,343) Financial liabilities included in current liabilities - (5,349) Other non-current liabilities (549,386) (263,505) Loans and borrowings included in non-current liabilities (459,798) (809,067) Deferred income tax liabilities included in non-current liabilities (1,258,525) (1,311,321) Net assets of Prime 1,207,585 1,122,604 Percentage ownership 50% 50% Proportionate share of Prime's net assets 603,792 561,302 Adjustments to share of net assets of investment (3) 7,282 - Total share of Prime's net assets 611,074 561,302